African Civilisational Architecture

 Why They Went to Such Lengths

-The effort invested in securing knowledge across so many domains—Fable (narrative), Griot (custodianship), Score (rhythm), Spell (performative encoding), Script (inscription), Sigil (visual compression), Memorabilia (material proof)—was not paranoia.
+The effort invested in securing knowledge across so many domains, from Fable (narrative), Griot (custodianship), Score (rhythm), Spell (performative encoding), Script (inscription), Sigil (visual compression), to Memorabilia (material proof), was not paranoia.
 It was realism.
+It was information security.

-African societies understood that knowledge is civilisation.
-Without memory of law, governance collapses.
+African societies understood that knowledge is civilisation, and that without memory of law, governance collapses.
 Without memory of ecology, agriculture fails.
 Without memory of lineage, social order fractures.
 Without memory of cosmology, meaning disintegrates.

 So they distributed knowledge across multiple, reinforcing systems:

-Redundancy is often misunderstood as wasteful repetition.
-In knowledge systems, it is intentional duplication across different media to ensure survival.
+Redundancy can be misunderstood as wasteful or repetitious but people who work with information technolgy know that, in knowledge systems, redundancy is intentional duplication across different media to ensure archival survival.

 In the Bridgeworks, redundancy operates at multiple levels: